How to Create a Smooth Scroll in CSS

 In this blog on adding a smooth scroll in CSS, we discovered a simple yet effective approach to improving the user experience on our web pages.
 A smooth scroll provides a touch of elegance, making CSS transitions between sections more visually appealing and user-friendly.

 Remember that successful implementation is more than simply the code; it also requires careful design considerations.
 A smooth scrolling experience is made possible by semantic HTML, consistent section heights, and fine-tuned scroll behavior.
-We’ve also prioritized accessibility, progressive enhancement, and documentation to offer a complete and inclusive solution.
+We’ve also prioritized accessibility, progressive enhancement, and explanations to offer a complete and inclusive solution.

 As technology advances and user expectations change, the art of seamless scrolling will continue to play an important part in designing future digital experiences.